 Faith in Action: From Kicker to Picker (Part 1 of 2)

-This blog tells the story of how my husband and I built a new business together...completely outside of our wheelhouse, simply by putting our faith in action!
+This blog tells the story of how my husband and I built a new business together...completely outside of our wheelhouse, simply by putting our faith in action.
 [Part 1 of 2]

-Handyman Handycap
+A Handyman Handycap

 During the first 6 years of our marriage, my husband Craig was in the last 6 years of his career as a professional athlete.
 During that time, we had a running joke when it came to household tasks.
 I would affectionately tease him with comments like, “Honey, you’re a man of many talents….but handyman is not one of them!”